macpersia/planty-assistant-manager/README.md

-# assistant-manager
+# planty-assistant-manager
-This application was generated using JHipster 5.1.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.1.0](https://www.jhipster.tech/documentation-archive/v5.1.0).
+This application was generated using JHipster 5.0.2, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.0.2](https://www.jhipster.tech/documentation-archive/v5.0.2).

 ## Development